Plane in flight

 A simple tip to avoid missing connections (and therefore last minute cancellations) is to book direct flights whenever possible.
 If your schedule is uncertain, consider booking with an airline that doesn't charge change fees (such as Southwest).

 Another smart approach is to use flight search tools to find the best price.
-Knowing how to find cheap flights ensures you get the best price upfront and don’t have to resort to canceling your ticket.
+Knowing how to find the best flight deals ensures you get the best price upfront and don't have to resort to canceling your ticket.

 Check all the flight details